nextcloud/documentation/admin_manual/installation/source_installation.rst

 ------------------------------------

 Keep in mind that changes to ``php.ini`` may have to be done on more than one ini file.
-This can be the case, as example, for the ``date.timezone`` setting.
+This can be the case, for example, for the ``date.timezone`` setting.

 **php.ini - used by the webserver:**
 ::